Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

 (normally, within 15 business days of final meeting with Student)

 7.)
 Student Determines if they want to Appeal

-- The Student has 5 business days from the receipt of the Assistant or Associate Dean’s Report to submit a written appeal to the Dean for outcomes less than suspension/expulsion, or to the Provost if case has resulted in suspension or expulsion.
+- The Student has 5 business days from the receipt of the Associate Dean’s Report to submit a written appeal to the Provost or their designee.
 The letter must state the grounds and provide a rationale.

-- The Dean or Provost will make final decisions on all cases.
+- The Provost or their designee will make final decisions on all cases.
 If a case involves suspension or expulsion, and if the timing is within the academic calendar parameters, the student may appeal to the Provost or their designee.

 - The decision of the Provost or their designee in such appellate cases is final.